Facebook plans to provide mobile payment services - FT

 The company has also had partnership talks with at least three London start-ups — TransferWise, Moni Technologies and Azimo — that offer online and mobile international money transfer services, three people involved in the discussions told FT.

-Facebook's specific plans, including which countries the electronic-money services would be available in, were not immediately clear.

-The market for mobile and electronic payments is heating up, as technology companies, telecom groups, retailers and banks all try to get a foothold in a business that is expected to grow rapdily in the next few years.
+Telecom groups, retailers and banks are all trying to secure a pie of global mobile payments, which is predicted to grow rapidly in the next few years.

-PayPal, a division of eBay Inc, saw its mobile payment volume double to $27 billion in 2013.
+Vodafone brought its mobile money transfer service M-Pesa to Romania last month, following its success in Africa, and is likely to expand the service in eastern and central Europe.
+[ID:nL5N0MS4BI]

-Google Inc's head of payments recently reiterated commitment to the struggling Google Wallet and mobile payments service.
-The service allows users to store their credit card information online and quickly pay for goods online and at retail stores.
-Google Wallet allowed users to send money to others last year as an email attachment. (link.reuters.com/wyf58v) (link.reuters.com/xyf58v)
+Facebook's rival Google Inc's (GOOGL.O) head of payments recently reiterated commitment to the struggling Google Wallet and mobile payments service.
+The company had allowed users to send money last year as an email attachment. (link.reuters.com/wyf58v) (link.reuters.com/xyf58v)

 Apple Chief Executive Tim Cook said in January the company's interest in mobile payments was a reason for creating the Touch ID fingerprint sensor in its iPhone 5S smartphone. (link.reuters.com/sag58v)